larq/docs/docs/compute-engine/quickstart_android.md

 ```

 Replace the standard TensorFlow Lite dependency with
-local LCE AAR:
+local LCE Lite AAR:

 ```
 dependencies {
-    implementation 'org.tensorflow:lce-lite:0.1.000
+    implementation 'org.larq:lce-lite:0.1.000
 }
 ```

+Note that the version `0.1.000` is chosen arbitrarily and should match the version
+passed to the `-Dversion` argument in Maven command executed previously.

 ### 3. Add Larq Model to the project ###

-In this guide, we use the [Larq QuickNet](https://docs.larq.dev/zoo/api/sota/#quicknet)
+In this guide, we use the Larq [QuickNet](https://docs.larq.dev/zoo/api/sota/#quicknet)
 model for efficient and fast image classification.
 The FlatBuffer format of the QuickNet model
-'quicknet.tflite' (see [here](/compute-engine/converter) to convert a Larq model
+`quicknet.tflite` can be created by using the [LCE converter](/compute-engine/converter)
-to FlatBuffer format) needs to be placed in the `assets` folder of the Android project.
+and needs to be placed in the `assets` folder of the Android project.
 You also needs to use the `labels_without_background.txt` as its corresponding labels file.
-The Labels file is already available in the `asset` folder of Android project.
+The labels file is already available in the `asset` folder of
+the TensorFlow Lite image classification Android app.

 The TensorFlow Lite classifier in the image classifaction app works with the
 float MobileNet model.
 To replace the MobileNet with QuickNet, you need to modify